 Radish and its leaves have a powerful detoxifying effect and help to eliminate toxins and blood and thus help to purify the blood.
 It helps to remove bilirubin and even regulates its production.
 Therefore, it is a natural detox for jaundice.

 Relief From Osteoarthritis

-Vitamin C, folic acid, and anthocyanins are present in Radish that is high antioxidants.
-So including Radish in your diet will help you fight different strands of cancer like colon, stomach, intestinal, oral, and kidney cancers.
+Vitamin C, folic acid, and anthocyanins are present in them that are high antioxidants.
+So including them in your diet will help you fight different strands of cancer like colon, stomach, intestinal, oral, and kidney cancers.